JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 It should return the component's default state: the one used if there is nothing persisted in the XML files yet.

 State class should have an `equals()` method, but state objects are compared by fields if it is not implemented.
-When using Kotlin, use [Data Classes](https://kotlinlang.org/docs/reference/data-classes.html).
+When using Kotlin, it is recommended to use [Data Classes](https://kotlinlang.org/docs/reference/data-classes.html).

 The following types of values can be persisted: